CUHKLeggedRobotLab/starter-hugo-academic/content/people/hongya/index.md

 ---
-title: CUHK Robotics Open Day
+title: Hongya Zhao Mech Enginner [2024-]
-subtitle: Welcome Dr. Zhongyu Li From UCB to our lab communicate and learn
+subtitle: Mech Design for Quadrupedal and Humanoid.

 # Summary for listings and search engines
-summary: We showcase our sirius robot with a robot arm at this day.
+summary: An interesting guy who has passion on robots mech design.
 # Link this post with a project
 projects: []

 # Date published
-date: '2023-07-26T00:00:00Z'
+date: '2024-01-13T00:00:00Z'

 # Date updated
-lastmod: '2023-07-27T00:00:00Z'
+lastmod: '2024-01-06T05:00:00Z'

 # Is this an unpublished draft?
 draft: false